GhassanAlKaraan/advanced-structure-app/README.md

-# advanced_structure_app: DISCONTINUED
+# on-boarding page demo

-A new Flutter project showcasing a Clean MVVM Architecture.
+A new Flutter project following MVVM architecture.

-### This project is discontinued because it follows an outdated course.